talahanakrajin/JavaIsMyMiddleName/README.md

 # JavaIsMyMiddleName
-this are some homework from data structure lab
+these are some homework from data structure lab